-Foster a deep connection with nature, promote personal growth, and cultivate lifelong skills with these place-based programs.
+Foster a deep connection with nature, promote personal growth, and cultivate lifelong skills with these full day community programs.
 Learn about the ecosystems, biodiversity, and natural processes unique to the trip location.
 Step away from the classroom and show your students the many forms learning can take.
 Each program is interdisciplinary and connects to state learning standards.